General Education Assessment

 During the workshops, an overview of the General Education Assessment process is presented, as well as the rubric(s) with which the student work collected will be scored.
 Scorers will have the opportunity to read exemplar work products and practice scoring the work with the rubric(s).
 A rich discussion between the scorers about the rubrics and student work follows the practice scoring.

 Shortly after the rubric workshops (usually in the following week. although sometimes the workshops and scoring sessions are combined), the official scoring session is held.
 Scorers are placed into pairs or trios for scoring.
-The scoring process begins with each group of scorers reading an assignment and discussing the alignment between the assignment and the rubric.
-The scorers then read a common piece of student work and scoring it.
-Then, the scorers discuss the student work and each of their scores, coming to agreement on how that piece of work should be scored.
+The scoring process begins with each pair of scorers reading an assignment and discussing the alignment between the assignment and the rubric.
+The scorers then read a common piece of student work and score it.
+The scorers discuss the student work and each of their scores, coming to agreement on how that piece of work should be scored.
 This step works toward increasing the inter-rater reliability of the scoring process.
 The scorers read and score the rest of the items for an assignment on their own.
 The process is repeated for additional assignments.